-First opened to the public by Indonesia’s first President, Soekarno, on 22 February 1978, the grand Istiqlal Mosque of Jakarta is the largest mosque in South East Asia both in structure and capacity, as it can accommodate congregations of up to 120,000 people.
+First opened to the public by Indonesia’s first President, Soekarno, on 22 February 1978, the grand Istiqlal Mosque of Jakarta is the largest mosque in Southeast Asia both in structure and capacity, as it can accommodate congregations of up to 120,000 people.
 Most of the Islamic celebrations in Indonesia, such as Ied prayer, are also broadcast from this mosque.

 The mosque has a large rectangular prayer hall with a 45 meter diameter dome supported by 12 round columns, and has 4 levels of balconies.
 Its interior is mostly simple but represents the luxury of the mosque itself.
 No wonder most of the jama’ah who come to pray there will take some of their time to take some pictures inside and outside of the mosque as a way to appreciate the beauty of the building itself.

-In his brief 18 hours visit to Indonesia on 9th and 10th.
-November 2010, US President Obama and First Lady Michelle Obama made a special visit to the Istiqlal mosque.
+In his brief 18 hours visit to Indonesia on 9th and 10th November 2010, US President Obama and First Lady Michelle Obama made a special visit to the Istiqlal Mosque.
 An aside note which the President heard from the leader of the mosque, and which he relayed to the press, was that during Christmas mass, the mosque’s parking lot is used by the Cathedral’s congregation across the road.
 And vice-versa during Ied prayers.
 Later, President Obama praised the Istiqlal Mosque as a symbol of religious tolerance which characterizes Indonesia and Indonesians, inspiring the world.
 Although non-Muslims aren't allowed to enter the main prayer hall, it's possible for everyone to visit the impressive upper hallways and terraces.

 The grand Istiqlal Mosque of Jakarta is easy to reach since it is near the Gambir Train Station.
-To get here from the Sukarno-Hatta international airport, You can use public transportation such as "Metromini" or Transjakarta bus in direction to Gambir.
-From Gambir you can use motorbike taxi commonly known as "ojek", or, if you prefered to, you can walk to this mosque.
+To get here from the Sukarno-Hatta international airport, you can use public transportation such as "Metromini" or Transjakarta bus in the direction to Gambir.
+From Gambir you can use a motorbike taxi commonly known as "ojek", or, if you prefered to, you can walk to this mosque.